franul/fifa_case_study/README.md

 - PCA

 Then:
-- I leanrt few models and test their performances
+- I leanrt few models and tested their performances
 - I selceted the most promising models and hypertuned their parameters

 I have recieved 83,2% accuracy on test set (20% of whole data set) for Decision Tree Classifier for discretizied, standarized data.